 The MAER form requires municipalities to provide information on:

-- project status and estimated completion date, and
+- project completion status, including actual or estimated completion date; and

 - any revision to estimated project costs.

 Project completion status and revised cost information are required to determine if the current estimated cost of the project is different from the previously approved estimate, to identify if this is the last year for which gas tax expenditures are being claimed for the project, and to advise if the project is complete and ready for use.

 MAER Claim Amounts

 On the Infrastructure Investment Plan (IIP) that was submitted for each project, the municipality provided information on the total cost of the project and the portions expected to be funded by the municipality, the Gas Tax Fund, and other sources.
 You can locate this funding information on the top portion of the MAER in the following fields: